 The retail space proposed is limited to the basic and convenient service category and is not a 24/7 operation.
 Storefront window lighting will turn off during the time of least activity, resulting in additional energy saving.
 The requested modification will benefit the proposed development and transit district and will not substantially impair the implementation of the TDDP.
-Staff supports this amendment request to light the use only part of the night.
+The Planning Board approved this amendment request to light the use only part of the night.